 Uniform Motion Calendar (UMC)

-- Tuesday through Thursday, 8:45 a.m. – 9:30 a.m., in Courtroom 6C.
-Scheduling is between the parties or pro se litigant.
+- Tuesday through Thursday, 8:45 a.m. – 9:15 a.m., in Courtroom 6C.
+Scheduling is between the attorneys and/or self-represented litigants.
 The hearings are not scheduled with the judicial assistant.
 Parties will be heard on a first come, first serve basis (please sign in with the courtroom deputy).

 - No contested evidentiary hearings which includes default final hearings) will be heard during UMC.